MathsYou are here:

-The Mathematics department which consists of nine members of staff (Head of Faculty, two Assistant leaders, four classroom teachers and two specialist teaching assistants) is located in the main building of the school with 6 dedicated classrooms.
-The department has invested in a class set of iPads that can be used with any group; as well as having an interactive smart board in each classroom.
+The Mathematics department which consists of nine members of staff (Leader of Department, an Assistant leader, a Lead Practitioner, four classroom teachers and a specialist teaching assistant) is located in the main building of the school with 8 dedicated classrooms.

 Key Stage 3

 The curriculum for Year 7 is a well-balanced blend of the six core components of the National Specification for Mathematics.
 Its sequencing is intended to put the skills acquired at Key Stage 2 into a variety of different contexts, such as statistics, probability and graphs, so that pupils are required to draw on existing knowledge in order to deal with new and unfamiliar problems, as much as possible.

 In Year 8, an increasing level of challenge is introduced, whilst making progressive links with concepts met previously in Year 7.
 It is for this reason that the acquisition and retention of knowledge during the first year is so crucial for establishing good mathematical foundations.
 The curriculum continues to address the specification across all six areas, whilst delving deeper into their respective disciplines

 Year 9 sees learning begin to bridge the transition into the GCSE specification.
 During this year, the curriculum has a greater emphasis on geometric measures and constructions, as well as algebraic proficiency.
 Students are introduced to famous mathematical results such as Pythagoras’ theorem, pi and the trigonometric ratios in right-angled triangles.
 These topics are intended to invoke a sense of awe and curiosity in our students, who will be challenged to begin to adopt a much more sophisticated approach to mathematics.